Nik-U/addchain/README.md

 > I have not seen this method discussed in the literature.
 Please help me find references to prior art if you know any.

+### Yacobi

+The [`alg/yacobi`](https://pkg.go.dev/github.com/mmcloughlin/addchain/alg/yacobi) package implements Yacobi's chain generation algorithm.
+This algorithm is a variation of Lempel-Ziv data compression.
+The exponent is scanned to generate a symbol table stored in a binary tree.
+The symbols are then moved into place by doubling.

+The Yacobi method is almost always outperformed by the more advanced algorithms.
+It is included for completeness.

+#### References

+* Yacobi, Y. Exponentiating Faster with Addition Chains.
+In Advances in Cryptology --- EUROCRYPT '90, pages 222--229.
+1991. https://link.springer.com/content/pdf/10.1007/3-540-46877-3_20.pdf

 ### Optimization

 Close inspection of addition chains produced by other algorithms revealed